Second Battle of Cholet: Crossing the Loire

 Once at Beaupréau, the Vendéen generals decided it was best to leave, the entire army moved to Saint-Florent-le-Vieil in order to cross the Loire.
 The expedition of Talmont on Varades having easily succeeded, the entry to Brittany was free.

-Only d'Elbée, severely wounded, didn't follow the army.
-A small number of Vendéen soldiers took him west where to Charette's army where he could seek refuge at Noirmoutier.
+Only d'Elbée, severely wounded, did not follow the army.
+A small number of Vendéen soldiers took him west, to Charette's army, where he could seek refuge at Noirmoutier.

 In the meantime, the republican army had returned to Cholet.
 Westermann who had stayed at Châtillon-sur-Sèvre during the battle wanted to pursue the Vendéens.
-Followed by the troops of Beaupuy and Haxo, he briefly fought the 8,000 strong Vendéen rear guard, but managed to reach Beaupréau.
-The town was deserted except for 400 wounded Vendéens who were killed as revenge of the massacre of republican wounded soldiers in the battle of Clisson.
+Followed by the troops of Beaupuy and Haxo, he briefly fought the 8,000-strong Vendéen rear guard but managed to reach Beaupréau.
+The town was deserted except for 400 wounded Vendéens, who were killed as revenge of the massacre of the republican wounded soldiers at the Battle of Clisson.

 On 17 October and 18, small Vendéen boats went back and forth over the Loire to bring the Vendéen army to the other side, accompanied by tens of thousands of wounded, elderly, women and children.
 The Vendéens also had 4,000 to 5,000 republican prisoners who could not be transported across the river, and as such were at a loss to determine their fate.

-In her memoirs, Victoire de Donnissan de La Rochejaquelein said the officers all agreed to have them executed but none would dare give the order.
-The presence of republican prisoners caught the eye of the Vendéen soldiers who wanted to kill them to avenge their wounded generals and the ravages of the republican army.
+In her memoirs, Victoire de Donnissan de La Rochejaquelein said the officers all agreed to have them executed, but none would dare give the order.
+The presence of republican prisoners caught the eye of the Vendéen soldiers, who wanted to kill them to avenge their wounded generals and the ravages of the republican army.

 The general Charles de Bonchamps had been transported to a house in Saint-Florent-le-Vieil.
-Severely wounded, and was dying when he heard that the republican troops were to be executed.
-He ordered his second Charles de Beaumont d'Autichamp to prevent this from happening as his dying wish.
+Severely wounded, he was dying when he heard that the republican troops were to be executed.
+He ordered his second, Charles de Beaumont d'Autichamp, to prevent that from happening, his dying wish.

 D'Autichamp thus showed up and told the soldiers that the dying general wished that the prisoners be spared.
-Bonchamps was very popular amongst his soldiers, so they obeyed and the prisoners were set free.
+Bonchamps was very popular amongst his soldiers and so they obeyed, and the prisoners were set free.